Home » Luxury Croatia Cruise: The Islands of Dalmatia

 Who doesn’t fancy exploring beautiful and bewitching Croatia’s lovely Dalmatian Islands?

-You’ll sail around the lovely coast of Croatia, on either the MS Agape Rose or MS Adriatic Star.
+You’ll sail around the lovely coast of Croatia, on board the MS Ohana.

 Both ships have a 38 people capacity and are fully air-conditioned.